Lauren Witzke: QAnon

 Witzke has voiced support for the far-right conspiracy theory QAnon, which centers on claims that a cabal of Satanic, cannibalistic sexual abusers of children operating a global child sex trafficking ring conspired against former U.S. President Donald Trump during his term in office.
 During Hurricane Ian, Witzke suggested that "elites" may have created the devastating hurricane as a "deep state" attempt to punish Florida Governor Ron DeSantis and particularly conservative areas of the state.
 On the conservative "Shots Fired" streaming broadcast, Witzke claimed that she has "no doubt" that the technology exists to control weather catastrophes.

 Russia

 At the 2022 Conservative Political Action Conference, Witzke described Russia as "a Christian nationalist nation", and said "I identify more with Putin's Christian values than I do with Joe Biden."
-She stated that "Christian Nationalist countries are a threat to the global regime".
+She stated that "Christian Nationalist countries are a threat to the global regime."

+September 11 attacks

+Witzke believes that the 9/11 attacks were committed by Israel.

 Personal life

 Witzke was raised Methodist.
-She is a former drug user who reformed through a Pentecostal faith-based recovery program for which she later became program director.
+She is a former drug user, and was arrested in 2017 for possession of methamphetamine and heroin, driving under the influence, and resisting arrest, after being found "unresponsive within a car parked in a busy Tennessee intersection."
+She was later reformed through a Pentecostal faith-based recovery program for which she became program director.
 She is a recent Evangelical Protestant convert to Orthodox Christianity, received within the Russian Orthodox Church Outside of Russia (ROCOR), and was a catechumen during her Senate campaign.
-Witzke has stated she believes in the flat Earth theory.